r3d-b3ryl/microsoft-365-docs-pr.ja-JP/microsoft-365/compliance/create-apply-retention-labels.md

 This method requires retention labels to be published to a retention label policy.

 In addition to enabling people to apply a retention label to individual documents, you can also apply a default retention label to a SharePoint library, folder, or document set, so that all documents in that location inherit the default retention label.
+Although the same label is applied, each document will be retained and deleted separately, according to the start of the retention period setting in the label.

-For a document library, this is done on the **Library settings** page for a document library.
+For a document library, the default label configuration is done on the **Library settings** page for a document library.
 When you choose the default retention label, you can also choose to apply it to existing items in the library.

-For example, if you have a tag for marketing materials, and you know a specific document library contains only that type of content, you can make the Marketing Materials tag the default for all documents in that library.
+For example, if you have a retention label for marketing materials, and you know a specific document library contains only that type of content, you can make the **Marketing Materials** retention label the default label for all documents in that library.

 ![Apply label option on library Settings page](../media/0787d651-63dc-43b4-8768-716a5ecc64ec.png)

 If you apply a default retention label to existing items in the library, folder, or document set:

-- All items in the library, folder, or document set automatically get the same retention label, **except** for items that have had a retention label applied explicitly to them (such as records).
-Explicitly labeled items keep their existing label.
-For more information, see the below section on [The principles of retention, or what takes precedence](retention.md#the-principles-of-retention-or-what-takes-precedence).
+- All items in the library, folder, or document set automatically get the same retention label, **except** for items that already have a retention label applied to them.

-- If you change or remove the default retention label for a library, folder, or document set, the retention label is also changed or removed for all items in the library, folder, or document set, **except** items with explicit retention labels (such as records).
+- If you change or remove the default retention label for a library, folder, or document set, the retention label is also changed or removed for all items in the library, folder, or document set, **except** items that were manually labeled.

 - If you move an item with a default retention label from one site collection, library, folder, or document set to another site collection, library, folder, or document set that has a different label, the item keeps its existing default retention label, even if the new location has a different default retention label.
 If the item does not have a label before moving, it will take on the default retention label of the new location.